tarotez/sleepstages/Readme.md

 ## Predicting without using GUI

 Sleep stages for wave files in the "data/aipost" directory can be predicted without activating the GUI.
-Instead of running applpy, run
+Instead of running app.py, run

 ```
 python offline.py